struan-robertson/org-ics-import.el/README.md

 A pure Emacs Lisp package to allow importing remote iCalendar files to Org Agenda.

-The idea is to have an Org file for each calendar, with todo headers for each event.
+The idea is to have an Org file for each calendar, with org headings for each event.
 This file will be overwritten at each update, **PLEASE DO NOT USE YOUR EXISTING ORG AGENDA FILES.**

 ## Installation